 The Patagonia Azul Biosphere Reserve encompasses an area with the greatest biodiversity on the Argentine coastline.
-The area includes important breeding, feeding and migration sites of different species of birds and mammals and also hosts the largest colony of Magellanic penguins in the world.
+The area includes important breeding, feeding and migration sites for various species.
+It also hosts the largest colony of Magellanic penguins in the world.

-The reserve includes important breeding, feeding and migration sites of different species of birds and mammals.
+The reserve includes important breeding, feeding and migration sites for various species of birds and mammals.
 For example, Punta Tombo hosts the largest colony of Magellanic penguins (Spheniscus magellanicus) in the world, accounting for almost 40% of the global population.

 The reserve has a very low human population density, with the only town being Camarones.
 The permanent population amounts to 1,680 residents and a seasonal population of 1,842 inhabitants.
 Of these, 5% belong to indigenous ethnic groups, including the Mapuche, Tehuelche and Ona.

 Today, most of the territory is occupied by ranches or rural establishments dedicated to sheep rearing, with wool production constituting another economic activity of importance.

 The southern part of the reserve is linked with the origins of 'Lana Camarones', fine quality wool made locally since the nineteenth century.
 Other main activities include fishing, tourism, seaweed extraction and small and medium-scale cultivation of native bivalves.